Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/subdividing/subdivide.rst

 Quad/Tri Mode
-   Forces subdivide to create triangles instead of ngons, simulating old behavior (see examples below)
+   Forces subdivide to create triangles instead of ngons, simulating old behavior (see examples below).

 Corner Cut Type
-   This drop-down menu controls the way quads with only two adjacent selected edges are subdivided
+   This drop-down menu controls the way quads with only two adjacent selected edges are subdivided.

    Fan
       the quad is sub-divided in a fan of four triangles,